jasonish/stamusctl/README.md

 ### Login
 `stamusctl login` is the command used to login to image registries.
 This way, you can pull images from private registries.
-It is currently needed while we are in gitlab

 - `login` is used to login to image registries
   - `--registry` to select registry